orestesmas/pycirkuit/README.md

   3. Install PyCirkuit using PIP.
 It will download and install alongside the required dependencies (PyQt5):

+    (NOTE: If you prefer to have en installation in source form -also known as 'editable mode'-,  add the '-e' option after 'install'.
+Sources will be installed by default at ./venv/src/pycirkuit)

 ```shell
    pip3 install git+https://gitlab.upc.edu/CSL/Programari/pycirkuit.git#egg=pycirkuit
 ```